 The wide-ranging health benefits of maintaining good magnesium levels may explain why people with the highest dietary intakes of magnesium appear to live longer than those with low intakes.

-Other studies have found that people with good magnesium intakes (average 454mg/day) were 37% less likely to die from any medical cause, over a 5 year follow-up period, than those with the lowest intakes (average 318mg per day) even where they were at high risk of a heart attack or stroke through having type 2 diabetes, or at least three major risk factors such as a strong family history, smoking, being overweight, high blood pressure or a raised cholesterol.
+Other studies have found that people with good magnesium intakes (average 454mg/day) were 37% less likely to die from any medical cause, over a 5 year follow-up period, than those with the lowest intakes (average 318mg per day).
+This was true even in those with type 2 diabetes, or at least three major risk factors such as a strong family history, smoking, being overweight, high blood pressure or a raised cholesterol.

 Magnesium deficiency is common